 Tracing may show you, for example, that you have used a GOTO with an incorrect line number, or calculated a result but never stored it in a variable.
 Many program errors can be located by pretending to be the computer, and following only one instruction at a time.
-Your C128 can perform a type of trace using the special commands TRON and TROFF (short for TRace ON and TRace OFF).
-When the program is run, with TRACE ON the computer prints the line numbers in the order they are executed, as well as any results.
+Your C128 can perform a type of trace using the special commands TRON and TROFF (short for TRace ON and TRACE ON the computer prints the line numbers in the order they are executed, as well as any results.
 In this way, you may be able to see why your program is not giving the results you expected.